Get Email Updates

 Enrollment (currently closed)

-TRS or TIAA-CREF retirees should complete the Catastrophic Major Medical Insurance Plan Application for Retired Members and return to Marsh Affinity Group Services along with the Pension Deduction Authorization.
+TRS or TIAA-CREF retirees should complete the Catastrophe Major Medical Insurance Plan Application for Retired Members and return to Marsh Affinity Group Services along with the Pension Deduction Authorization.

 Coverage will be effective following receipt and acceptance of the written application and applicable premium payment.
 Applicants must meet medical conditions of insurability.